pkepley/pkepley.github.io/_posts/2021-02-08-WineImagesIntoSound.md

 </div>

-In this video, they managed to get a fairly faithful reconstruction of an audio signal from a waveform image that they obtained from some audio for a Computerphile video.
-The reconstruction procedure that they used was pretty simple, and was explained fairly thoroughly.
-So, I figured I'd have a go at applying it to my wine bottle image, and implemented their procedure in Python.
+In this video, they managed to get a fairly faithful reconstruction of an audio signal from a waveform image which they made while editing some audio for a Computerphile video.
+Their reconstruction procedure is simple and explained fairly thoroughly in the video, so I couldn't resist implementing it in Python.
 As a sanity check (since I knew it worked pretty well for them), I ran my implementation against the same image that they used in the Computerphile video.
 The results for this image, as in the video, were pretty good.
 Knowing that my implementation worked (more or less), I went back and applied it to my wine bottle image, and I got pretty mediocre results!